La La Falls is a 3.2km, grade 3 hike located in the Warburton, Victoria. The hike should take around 1.25 hrs to complete.

 The track follows beside the gurgling Four Mile Creek, snaking its way under a thick, lush forest canopy over a vibrant understory of ferns, musk daisy bush, blanket-leaf and bootlace bush.
 The trail traverses the creek over several cute stone bridges to the soundtrack of bubbling water and birdsong.
 With luck you might even sight a lyrebird, one of the most treasured creatures in the Yarra State Forest.
 The Falls themselves are serene and are best visited after a rainfall when the flow down the rocky slabs is high.

-The walk is named after past landowner Leila Ward, whose guesthouse - 'La La', which fittingly means 'Welcome Welcome' in the local indigenous language - was located in the area.
+The walk is named after past landowner Leila Ward, whose guesthouse - 'La La', which fittingly means 'Welcome Welcome' in the local indigenous language - was in the area.
 Remarkably, the walk up to the falls has been enchanting and delighting visitors since the 1880s and it continues to do so today.

 The graded and compacted trail is suitable for people of all fitness levels though there are moderately steep sections and walkers should take care in slippery conditions.
 An unhurried stroll should get you to the falls in 20 minutes and returning in about the same time.